Xilinx/embpf-bootfw-update-tool/README.md

 sudo ./prog_spi.sh -i <boot.bin> -d kria_k24i
 ```

-for VHK158, use -d versal_eval and script will automatically check if it is running on VHK158 system controller:
+for VHK158/VEK280/VEK385, use -d versal_eval and script will automatically check if it is running on one of the supported systems:
 ```
 sudo ./prog_spi.sh -i <boot.bin> -d versal_eval
 ```